DataDog/terraform-provider-datadog/docs/data-sources/sensitive_data_scanner_group_order.md

 ### Read-Only

 - `groups` (List of String) The list of Sensitive Data Scanner group IDs, in order.
-Logs are tested against the query filter of each index one by one following the order of the list.
+Groups are applied sequentially following the order of the list.
 - `id` (String) The ID of this resource.